timothyhull/breadpool-champs-app/docs/game_video_clips.md

 ## Video Example #13

-??? video "ALTR Readiness and Rapid Activation  :material-cursor-default-click:"
+??? video "Respectfully and Kindly Listening to an Unhappy Coach :material-cursor-default-click:"

     === "Overview :material-cursor-default-click:"